PRICING & PLANNING

 It’s a common misconception that designers are busy in summer and have nothing to do in winter.
 Because much of my work happens indoors at my computer and drawing board, I work all year round.
 But the best time to find me away from existing live builds and flower beds is in the Winter.
 By planning early, you can get ahead of the game during the months of bad weather and pre-book the best local contractors.

 Having said this, I would add that having extensive photographs of your garden during other seasons can be a great asset if you’re starting design in the Winter as the days tend be short and dark and many plants are dormant.
-A bit like planning for a wedding, if you can start at least a year in advance you’re going to get the best results.
+Rather like planning for a wedding, if you can start at least a year in advance you’re going to get the best results.

 The Laura’s Gardens approach to budgets